Trent Lott: Post-Senate career

-Lott is on the Board of Selectors of Jefferson Awards for Public Service.
+For the 2016 presidential election, Lott served as a national co-chair for John Kasich, before shifting his support to Donald Trump's campaign once he became the nominee.

 In 2018 Sacha Baron Cohen's television program Who Is America? premiered showing Lott supporting the "kinderguardians program" which supported training toddlers with firearms.
 Lott appeared not to know it was a hoax.

-Author
+Lott has been named an Honorary Patron of the University Philosophical Society, Trinity College, Dublin.
+Lott is on the Board of Selectors of Jefferson Awards for Public Service.

+Memoir

 Lott's memoir, entitled Herding Cats: A Life in Politics, was published in 2005.
 In the book, Lott spoke about the remark he made at the Strom Thurmond birthday party, former Senate Majority Leader Bill Frist, and his feelings of betrayal toward the Tennessee senator, claiming "If Frist had not announced exactly when he did, as the fire was about to burn out, I would still be majority leader of the Senate today."
 He also described former Democratic Leader Tom Daschle of South Dakota as "trustworthy".
 He also revealed that President George W. Bush, then–Secretary of State Colin Powell, and other GOP leaders played a major role in ending his career as Senate Republican Leader.

+Personal life

+Lott married Patricia Thompson on December 27, 1964.
+The couple has two children: Chester Trent "Chet" Lott Jr., and Tyler Lott.